Delaware County verdict in auto accident case for girl injured at notoriously dangerous intersection. (Robley)

 Truck Accident Lawsuit Expertise

-The accident and injury attorneys at Kline & Specter will conduct a thorough investigation to determine who's at fault for your accident.
+The accident and injury attorneys at Kline & Specter will conduct a thorough investigation to determine who was at fault for your accident.

 In other cases involving truck and bus accidents, the vehicles themselves cause harm due to manufacturing defects or poor maintenance.